michaelfioretti/twitch-stats-producer/README.md

 # Twitch Stats Producer

 Reads and saves live Twitch stream chats from the top 100 livestreamers in real time.
-Written in Go, with data stored in Firebase.

 # Cloning and Running